ESIPFed/esip_badger/README.md

 This is the initial round of possible badges for the ESIP community.
 The structure and styles are based on the shields.io project (public domain) and a de facto standard for Github badging.

-We have two collections, one for getting at ESIP funded things and one for the relationship to ESIP.
-For funding, the tags are Funded, FUNding Friday and Testbed.
+We have three collections, one for getting at ESIP funded (or supported) things, one for the relationship to ESIP, and one for the collaboration areas/clusters.
+For funding/supported, the tags are Funded, FUNding Friday and Testbed.
 For the relationships, it's Member and Collaborator.

 The API is very simple.
 There's a single URL with the structure: